OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 }

 ```
 Permissions should be explicitly requested for every permission needed.
-Android application code should not group permissions together and assume that the user is ok with that.
+Android applications should not request permissions in the same group as these groups may change in the future.
+Also permissions may be granted without user approval automatically.

-This means if both `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` are listed in the app manifest but only permission is granted for `READ_EXTERNAL_STORAGE`, then requesting `WRITE_LOCAL_STORAGE` will automatically grant permissions without user interaction because they are in the same group and not explicitly requested.
+For example if both `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` are listed in the app manifest but only permissions are granted for `READ_EXTERNAL_STORAGE`, then requesting `WRITE_LOCAL_STORAGE` will automatically have permissions without user interaction because they are in the same group and not explicitly requested.

 ### Testing Confirm Credentials